GreenLandisaLie/AuraSR-ComfyUI/README.md

   - reapply_transparency: When given a valid mask AND/OR a RGBA image - it will attempt to reapply the transparency of the original image to the upscaled one.
 Keep in mind that the 'Load Image' native node auto-converts the input image to RGB (no transparency) before sending it to another node.
 Therefore if you are not passing a valid 'transparency_mask' then you need a specialized node capable of loading and outputing in RGBA mode.

-Notes:

-I'm not a dev (just self taught as an hobby) and have little to no experience with image transformation in Python.
-Everything seems to be working at first glance but I don't trust myself to confidently say there are no flaws.
-Additionally, this code hasn't been tested on a CUDA device yet (I'm on AMD) but it should work.

 TODO:
 - Add support for multiple image inputs